DHTMLX/docs-suite/docs/grid/api/grid_exportconfig_config.md

 - `typeConfig` - (*object*) an object containing unique settings for the specific format (filenames, delimiters, themes)
 - **Grid properties** - any Grid property that should be overridden (e.g., `headerRowHeight`) set as a `key:value` pair, where the *key* is the property name and the *value* is the property value to be applied only to the exported state

+You can override `headerRowHeight`/`footerRowHeight` with an array as well, so that the individual level heights differ in the exported file.
+Note that the callback receives `config.headerRowHeight`/`config.footerRowHeight` either as a *number* or as an *array*.

 #### Examples

 - Example 1: Conditional filtering and formatting